Spike (Buffy the Vampire Slayer): Sunnydale

 After Buffy is resurrected at the beginning of season 6, she is despondent and detached from her friends.
 During this time, her relationship to Spike deepens and she is able to talk to him about things she feels she cannot share with the Scooby Gang.
 She gets drunk with Spike, and calls him "a neutered vampire who cheats at kitten poker."
 After a demon's spell makes them express their emotions in song, and Buffy sings "I want the fire back", Buffy and Spike begin a physical relationship, consummated two episodes later.
 The relationship is frequently violent, with Buffy most often initiating both the violence and the sex between them; the violence is made all the easier when Spike finds that (as a side effect of Willow's resurrection spell) his chip now does not stop him from harming Buffy.
 Buffy threatens to kill Spike if he ever tells anyone about their relationship.
-Both are unsatisfied; Buffy is ashamed of her dark desires, while Spike obsessively craves the love, trust, and affection that she is unwilling to give.
-In "As You Were", Buffy tells Spike she is using him and ends their relationship.
+Buffy is ashamed of her dark desires, while Spike obsessively craves the love, trust, and affection that she is unwilling to give.
+In "As You Were", Buffy ends her relationship with Spike, telling him that she cannot love him nor can she keep using him to avoid her problems at it is killing her to do so.
 Believing he still has a chance with Buffy after seeing her reactions of jealousy and hurt when he has a drunk sexual encounter with Anya, Spike corners her and makes aggressive sexual advances.
 When she refuses him, he grows desperate and attacks her, nearly raping her in the process—though Buffy manages to kick him off long enough for him to realize what he was about to do and stop himself.
 Simultaneously horrified by his actions and angry with his status as somewhere between man and monster, Spike leaves Sunnydale soon after.
 He makes his way to a remote area of Africa, where he seeks out a legendary demon shaman and undergoes the Demon Trials, a series of gruelling physical challenges, in return for a wish.
 Having proven his worthiness by surviving the trials, Spike is granted his wish, which is then revealed to be to have his soul restored.